cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 ### Check IP address ranges
 Most likely, the Gardener cluster runs on SAP external infrastructure like AWS or GCP.
 To make our setup a bit more secure, we/[Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@sap.com?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) have limited the access to whatever you expose in the cluster to traffic originating from the SAP network at your training location.
 Therefor we have configured the firewall rules to block traffic, that does not originate from these addresses.

-Furthermore, while the training these ranges will be used for the nework policy exercise.
-Check the yaml files in the [demo](../kubernetes/demo/11c_network_policy_ingress.yaml) and [solutions](../kubernetes/solutions/08_network_policy_ingress.yaml) folder and adapt it, if necessary.
+Furthermore, while the training these ranges will be used for the network policy exercise.
+Check the yaml files in the [demo](../kubernetes/demo/11c_network_policy_ingress.yaml) and [solutions](../kubernetes/solutions/08_network_policy_ingress.yaml) folder and adapt it to your local IP blocks, if necessary.

+You can use the [network information portal](https://nip.wdf.sap.corp/nip2/faces/networking/wan/PublicAddresses.xhtml) to get your local office's CIDR blocks.
+For the exercise 8 you can give the info to participants as well or ask them to search for it.

 ### Setup a docker registry (~1 day before course starts)
 For the docker exercises you need a private docker registry.
 Participants will upload their custom images to it during the course.
 Recommendation is to spin up a registry without any persistence in the k8s cluster you use for the training.